This guide will show you two methods of connecting new Sameroom tubes between your chat rooms, channels, or groups.

 Any time you see a Map link, you can click on it to pop a graphical representation of the associated tube network.
 All chat applications and rooms will appear in the Map, whether or not they appear on your Manage page.

-In the image below, you can see that three rooms we opened tubes for from Slack, Gitter, and Skype are all connected together via tubes, as well as two more application rooms.
-This means that messages submitted in any of these rooms will automatically be broadcast to the other two rooms.
+In the image below, you can see that the tubes we opened to connect Slack, Gitter, and Skype all form a network, as well as two more application rooms we connected.
+This means that messages submitted in any of these rooms will automatically be broadcast to all of the other rooms.

-You can request an instant tube-connection Map from any connected chat room by submitting the following command:
+You can request an instant tube network map from any connected chat room by submitting the following command:

 - -sameroom map